sambulozikhali/sambulozikhali.github.io/README.md

-# sambulozikhali.github.io
+# Hello there

-This is my github.
-Here's a link to my website: https://sambulozikhali.github.io/
+I am Sambulo Zikhali, an aspiring software engineer.
+I'm currently completing my Computer Science degree at the University of Pretoria, so stay tuned to see this github page evolve along with my skillset.
+But for now, here's a link to my personal website: https://sambulozikhali.github.io/